usethesource/rascal-website/release-notes/rascal-0-40-x-release-notes.md

 * An AST and M3 model of the Java 9 module system was added.
 * The `isSuper` boolean was removed from the AST definition of `methodInvocation`n and `new` calls, also to satisfy the AST contract.
 * Java Annotations AST constructors were moved from `Expression` to `Modifier`.
-* String based unary and binary operator constructors for Expressions were unfolded to a constructor for each operator, i.e. `plus(Expression, Expression)` instead of `binop(Expression, "+", Expression)`
+* String based unary and binary operator constructors for Expressions were unfolded to a constructor for each operator, i.e. `plus(Expression, Expression)` instead of `binop(Expression, "+", Expression)`.
-* `lang::java::m3::AST` was documented and so was `analysis::m3::AST`
+* `lang::java::m3::AST` was documented and so was `analysis::m3::AST`.
-* `lang::java::m3::Core` was documented and so was `analysis::m3::Core`
+* `lang::java::m3::Core` was documented and so was `analysis::m3::Core`.
 * `composeM3` was generalized for any number of keyword fields which are either sets or lists.
 This makes it language-independent from now on.
 * `m3SpecificationTest` checks for the internal sanity and completeness of an M3 model.
 Can be used to test language front-ends.
 * `Java2ObjectFlow` was upgraded for all the changes in the AST constructors.
-However it may still need extension for new constrtructors like lambda expressions.
+However it may still need extension for new constructors like lambda expressions.
-* Lambda's were added to `Expression`
+* Lambda's were added to `Expression`.
-* Method references were added to `Expression`
+* Method references were added to `Expression`.
-* Intersection types were added to the Type AST class
+* Intersection types were added to the Type AST class.
 * The bounds constructors of Type ASTs were renamed from `upperbound` and `lowerbound` to `super` and `extends`.
 * Java versions are now specified as constructors of the `Language` data type, for accurate description of the JLS language level the user needs to reflect.
 * M3 extraction from JVM binary class files was maintained and now also supports language features up to JLS14.
 In particular the Java 9 module system was added to the mapping.
-* Tracebility with origin tracking was improved for both source code and binary classfile analysis, so if NPE's happen a clear cause can be printed.
+* Traceability with origin tracking was improved for both source code and binary class file analysis, so if NPE's happen a clear cause can be printed.